garylirocks/quickrefs/microsoft-entra-id.markdown

 ## Custom security attribute

-- Business-specific attributes (key-value pairs, like tags) that you can define and assign to Azure AD objects.
+- Business-specific attributes (key-value pairs, like tags) that you can define and assign to Entra objects.
 Could be used to:
   - store information
-  - query and filter AAD objects
+  - query and filter Entra objects
   - enforce access control
   - as conditions in RBAC role assignment
 - Only users with *Attribute Definition Administrator* role can create custom security attributes